(EUROPEANS to ASIA and AFRICA in the 1500s – continued)

 Some among the Portuguese disliked the polygamy of the Bakongo people, and they viewed the Bakongo as shameless regarding sins of the senses.
 They saw the Bakongo as uninhibited and lustful, the result, some of them thought, of the Bakongo eating food that was too spicy.
 And those who disapproval of the Bakongo extended their disapproval to Portuguese clergy who were taking black mistresses.

-The Bakongo kept boys and girls were kept apart from infancy, and children were instructed in self-control, but those reaching late adolescence were allowed to dance, and their dancing was symbolic of procreation.
+The Bakongo kept boys and girls apart after infancy, and children were instructed in self-control, but those reaching late adolescence were allowed to dance, and their dancing was symbolic of procreation.
 Such movement shocked the missionaries, one of whom wrote that one did not describe "such things on paper."

 Aside from what Portuguese missionaries saw, Bakongo law concerning sexual misconduct was harsh.
 Adultery was considered a transgression against taboos and a tearing of the fabric of society.
 Those judged guilty of sexual promiscuity could be sold into slavery or wrapped in dried palm leaves and burned alive.
 There were incidents of adolescent boys and girls hiding together and experimenting, but defloration of a girl was considered harm done to the girl's family, and that family was allowed restitution or revenge of some sort.
 Also, the Bakongo considered homosexuality a transgression and punished it.